muskan-k/KGRAG-MedClaim/README.md

 | B2 SFT + KG + IFT             | 38.1%    | 0.328  | 0.533     | 0.351  |
 | B3 SFT + KG + CoT             | 47.3%    | 0.450  | 0.560     | 0.444  |
 | **B4 SFT + KG + CoT + IFT**   | **62.7%**| **0.611**| **0.689** | **0.552** |

+#### To run the script, simply run the LLM_GEN.ipynb file.
+The GitHub code is mostly experimental and was used for initial setup and experiments.
+Once the whole script was ready, it was migrated to Colab for simplicity.